Tweet of the Day: More Than A Vessel: Women of the Walking Dead

 Hades Gamma Cluster, Arvandor System, Arborea, Militia HQ, March 4th 2196

-Captain Galeena T’iala, my second in command, sipped on a glass as I came into the room.
-She made multiple notations on the datapad.
+Captain Galeena T’iala, my second in command, sipped her drink as I came into the room.
+She made multiple notations on a datapad.
 Her gun, an M-6 Carnifex with the letters V E R O stenciled in white block letters on the gun barrel, rested on the table among a stack of thermal clips.
 She poured me a glass.
 The cool taste of cold red wine mixed with fruit and soda flooded my throat.

 “Sangria?”
 I asked.

 “Chilean wine, from Santo Santiago,” she said, her crystal blue eyes fixed on the pad.

 “And tupo berry juice.
 Isn’t that a bit a girly?”